-Recycled, re-used, upcycled and re-purposed are all terms used to describe items that have been refurbished or used out of context for a new purpose.
-We’ve all seen how pallet-made furniture has taken the market by storm over the years but Hoarders takes that concept to new heights.
-Wine crates, wood from old pianos, old trolleys and many other discarded items become true works of art that will almost certainly become the most talked about item at your next get-together.
+We’ve all seen how pallet furniture has taken the market by storm over the years but Hoarders takes this concept to new heights.
+Wine crates, wood from old pianos, old trolleys and many other discarded items are transformed into works of art that become talking points at dinner parties.

-In a competitive industry such as this one, proprietors need to set themselves apart and that’s exactly what owner John Shepherd chose to do.
-John walked away from his high-powered corporate position to follow his lifelong passion, something that can be seen in the workmanship.
-Subtle nuances and massive amounts of conceptualising go into each piece and the best part is that you get to have your say!
-John takes time to investigate your every need before moving forward with a piece, something that is rare in this cut throat world of petty profiteering.
+In a competitive industry such as this one, business owners need to differentiate themselves, and that’s exactly what owner John Shepherd chose to do.
+He walked away from his high-powered corporate job to follow his lifelong passion, which can be seen in the workmanship.
+Intense conceptualising goes into every piece and the best part is that as a customer, you get to have your say!
+John takes time to investigate your every requirement and suggestion before moving forward with a piece.

-Walking around the workshop you can see that this is a man that takes his job seriously.
+Walking around the workshop you can see that this is a man who takes his creativity seriously.
 This isn’t an Ikea factory, it’s a place where the lines between art and function are blurred.
-A place that nurtures expression and that’s exactly what sets an artisan aside from the noise.
-Current trends are fused and flipped until a vision is born and the result is tangible.
-Just look through these pictures!
+A place that nurtures expression and that’s exactly what sets the artist apart.
+Current trends are fused and flipped until a new vision is born.
+Just look at these photos!

-The workshop is situated at their beautiful house in old Johannesburg where John lives with his partner and art curator Maxine.
-Walking through their home and looking at the show pieces inspired me to redecorate my whole house, as well as whip out my credit card like Kim Kardashian on Rodeo Drive.
-That being said I couldn’t believe how reasonable the prices are.
-R2000 for a stunning coffee table made from old wine crates is practically a steal and even the really big items don’t go for what you’d expect from this level of craftsmanship.
+The workshop is situated in a beautiful house in old Johannesburg where John lives with his partner and art curator Maxine.
+Walking through their home and looking at the showpieces inspired me to redecorate my whole house, as well as whip out my credit card like Kim Kardashian on Rodeo Drive.
+That said, I couldn’t believe how reasonable the prices are.
+Even the really big items don’t go for what you’d expect from this level of craftsmanship.

-Say hello to Hoarders on Facebook or chat by telephone by calling 084 240 3483.
+Say hello to Hoarders or call 084 078 4126.
 John will talk you through the rest.